GRACE (Gravity Recovery And Climate Experiment)

-Launch: A dual-launch on an Eurockot vehicle took place on March 17, 2002 from Plesetsk, Russia.
+A dual launch on a Eurockot vehicle took place on March 17, 2002, from Plesetsk, Russia.
 The re-ignitable third stage, BREEZE-KM, was used to place both satellites in the same nominal orbit.
 Following separation, the leading GRACE satellite began pulling away from the trailing satellite at a relative speed of about 0.5 m/s to assume its nominal position of 220 km ahead of the trailing satellite.
 At launch, the twin pair of both GRACE spacecraft was immediately nicknamed "Tom and Jerry."

-The spacecraft orbits have a 30 day repeat cycle, and a new gravity field is determined each month.
-The GRACE system accuracy is sufficient to determine a change in mass equivalent to a volume of water with depth 1 cm over a radius of about 400 km.
+The spacecraft orbits have a 30-day repeat cycle, and a new gravity field is determined each month.
+The GRACE system accuracy is sufficient to determine a change in mass equivalent to a volume of water with a depth of 1 cm over a radius of about 400 km.

 • Downlink: 2211.0 MHz for satellite 1 and 2260.8 MHz for satellite 2.
 Modulation: BPSK/NRZ is modulated onto the subcarrier which is PM modulated onto the uplink carrier.
 The data rate is 32 kbit/s for real-time data and 1 Mbit/s for dump data.